JannisHajda/python-port-scanner/README.md

 # Python Port Scanner

-This script scans a give IP for open ports using the TCP Connect scan method.
+This script scans a given IP for open ports using the TCP Connect scan method.
 It's using multithreading to speed up the whole process.

 ## Usage